aipixel/PL-VTONv2/README.md

 ## Notice
 Our method is an extension of our previous work on the conference version: (https://github.com/xyhanHIT/PL-VTON), and improvements made in this article include:
-* In Progressive Clothing Warping, we adopt a new pre-alignment network to regress dynamic parameters of translation and scaling, which improves the robustness of parameter acquisition and avoids the negative impact of special human poses on the transformation parameters.
+* a new pre-alignment network to regress dynamic parameters of translation and scaling
-* Considering the fit of the person wearing clothing in real scenarios, we propose a novel gravity-aware loss to better handle the clothing edges and make the warped result more realistic.
+* a novel gravity-aware loss
-* We introduce a non-limb target parsing map that contains the semantic information of the warped clothing in the middle process of Person Parsing Estimator, which serves as a geometric prior and assists in the smooth transition of predicting the target parsing map.
+* a non-limb target parsing map
-* We further optimize the clothing-agnostic person representation by the semantic correction according to the person’s parsing result to better retain the person’s other characteristics except for clothing and limbs in the try-on result.
+* the optimization of the clothing-agnostic person representation
-* We conduct more qualitative and quantitative experiments.
-Specifically, we additionally introduce Structural Similarity (SSIM) and Peak Signal to Noise Ratio (PSNR) to further measure the quality of the generated try-on result.
-Then, we add three new ablation studies to evaluate each proposed contribution of our PL-VTON in more detail.
-Finally, additional try-on results of our method on the MPV, VITON-HD, and Dress Code datasets are further provided.
+* more qualitative and quantitative experiment results

 ## Pipeline
 ![image](https://github.com/xyhanHIT/PL-VTONv2/blob/main/images/pipeline.png)